eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 XML profiles
 ============

-In the :ref:`configuration` section, you could see how to configure entity attributes using XML profiles, but this section goes deeper into it.
+The :ref:`configuration` section shows how to configure entity attributes using XML profiles, but this section goes deeper on it, explaining each field with its available values and how to compound the complete XML files.

-XML profiles are loaded from XML files. *eProsima Fast RTPS* permits to load as much XML files as you want.
-An XML file can contain several XML profiles.
-An XML profile is defined by a unique name (or ``<transport_id>`` label in the :ref:`transportdescriptors` case) that is used to reference the XML profile when you create a Fast RTPS entity, :ref:`comm-transports-configuration`, or :ref:`dynamic-types`.
+*eProsima Fast RTPS* permits to load as several XML files in the same execution, and they can contain several XML profiles.
-*eProsima Fast RTPS* will also try to find in current execution path and load an XML file with the name *DEFAULT_FASTRTPS_PROFILES.xml*.
+An XML profile is defined by a unique name (or ``<transport_id>`` label in the :ref:`transportdescriptors` case) that is used to reference the XML profile when during the creation of a Fast RTPS entity, :ref:`comm-transports-configuration`, or :ref:`dynamic-types`.
-This file is loaded at the library initialization if it exists.
+*eProsima Fast RTPS* will also try to find in current execution path and load an XML file with the name *DEFAULT_FASTRTPS_PROFILES.xml*, during its initialization.

 Making an XML
 -------------